 Silverman’s analysis of the photographic gaze resonated.
 In the book Flesh of my Flesh, she starts with the Orpheus and Eurydice myth.
 The yearning backward look of Orpheus that throws his lover Eurydice back to Hades is drawn out as a source of inspiration for a cast of writers like Friedrich Nietzsche, Sigmund Freud, Marcel Proust, Lou Andreas-Salome, Romain Rolland and Rainer Maria Rilke.
 And a whole lot more I’ve never encountered.

-In the first part of the other book, The Miracle of Analogy (Stanford University Press in March, 2015) which is succinctly described on her website as
+In the first part of the other book, The Miracle of Analogy (Stanford University Press in March, 2015) which is succinctly described better than I could, on her website as

 ‘the first installment in a three-volume reconceptualization of photography.
 Since this book is primarily concerned with photography as the agency through which the world reveals itself to us, it focuses on images in whose formation the photographer played only a nominal role: on the pre-optical camera obscura’s image-stream, and photographs made during the first three decades of chemical photography.
 And although Silverman discusses works by a number of contemporary photographers, they are all close in spirit to the photographs of the nineteenth century photographers who figure most prominently in Miracle: William Henry Fox Talbot, Anna Atkins, and Julia Margaret Cameron.’